tcl-dp/tcl-dp/tests/README.md

 ctest -V
 ```

-You can specify a subset of tests with the `cmake -i` option.
+You can specify a subset of tests.
 For example,
 to run tests that match the string "rpc":
 ```
 ctest -V -R rpc